Outrageous Ecuador

 We do our best to ensure your wellbeing on LHO adventures.
 That's why the facilities we use throughout our trips are required to meet our health and safety standards.
 We also follow the laws and protocols of every country that hosts our adventures.
 This extends to national regulations requiring Covid-19 testing, vaccination certificates, mask wearing or any other local guidelines that may apply.
 Contact us for the most up to date protocols related to your destination.

-Will there be training on how to use crampons and other technical gear?
+LEARN MOREWill there be training on how to use crampons and other technical gear?

-We include training for first-time mountaineers that includes crampons, ice axe and rope skills.
+We include training for first-time mountaineers that includes crampons, ice axe, and rope skills.

-We include training for first-time mountaineers that includes crampons, ice axe and rope skills.
+We include training for first-time mountaineers that includes crampons, ice axe, and rope skills.

 How fit do I need to be?